-In connection with the completion of the offering, we entered into amended and restated ESAs with NCM LLC's founding members.
+In connection with the completion of the IPO, we entered into amended and restated ESAs with NCM LLC's founding members.
 Key provisions of the agreements include:

-- a term of 30 years beginning February 13, 2007 (the term relating to CineMeetings and NCM Fathom is initially five years with provisions for automatic renewal if certain financial performance conditions are met for an additional five years); - a five-year right of first refusal (except for the Fathom and CineMeetings businesses), which begins one year prior to the end of the term of the ESA; - exclusive rights to provide advertising for the founding members' theatres subject to the founding members' rights to do the following on a limited basis: - promote activities associated with theatre operations on screen, on the LEN and in the lobby (including on additional video screens in theatre lobbies); and - promote, on the LEN and in theatre lobbies only, certain non-exclusive cross-marketing arrangements with third parties entered into by the founding members which are designed to promote the theatres and the movie-going experience to increase attendance and revenue; - payment of a monthly theatre access fee to the founding members; - a right for the founding members to purchase up to 90 seconds of on-screen advertising time during the pre-feature program at a specified rate (intended to initially approximate a market rate with annual increases of 8% in year one and two and 6% in years three and four and market increases thereafter).

-This time, which is expected to be 60 seconds for 2009 and the foreseeable future, satisfies the founding members' obligation to provide certain on-screen advertising to their beverage concessionaires pursuant to their beverage concessionaire agreements;

-- requires founding members to make available to NCM LLC all acquired and newly constructed theatres for connection to the DCN in exchange for newly issued NCM LLC units; - primary responsibility of the founding members to install network equipment in newly built theatres and to ensure that 90% of screens owned by founding members are digital; - primary responsibility of NCM LLC to obtain, repair, maintain and replace the equipment not included in or on the theatre necessary to operate the DCN; and - an exclusive right to operate the CineMeetings and Fathom businesses within the founding member theatres through December 31, 2011, with an automatic five-year extension based on achieving certain financial tests.
+- a term of 30 years beginning February 13, 2007 (the term relating to Fathom Events is initially five years with provisions for automatic renewal if certain financial performance conditions are met for additional five year terms through the 30 year initial term); - a five-year right of first refusal (except for the Fathom Business and Consumer divisions), which begins one year prior to the end of the term of the ESA; - exclusive rights to provide advertising for the founding members' theatres subject to the founding members' rights to do the following on a limited basis: - promote activities associated with theatre operations on screen, on the LEN and in the lobby (including on additional video screens in theatre lobbies); and - promote, on the LEN and in theatre lobbies only, certain non-exclusive cross-marketing arrangements with third parties entered into by the founding members which are designed to promote the theatres and the movie-going experience to increase attendance and revenue; - payment of a monthly theatre access fee to the founding members; - a right for the founding members to purchase up to 90 seconds of on-screen advertising time during the pre-feature program at a specified rate (intended to initially approximate a market rate with annual increases of 8% in year one and two and 6% in years three and four and market increases thereafter).
+This time, which was 60 seconds for 2009 and is expected to be 60 seconds in the foreseeable future, satisfies the founding members' obligation to provide certain on-screen advertising to their beverage concessionaires pursuant to their beverage concessionaire agreements; - requires founding members to make available to NCM LLC all acquired and newly constructed theatres for connection to the DCN, less the effect of any closed (prior to the expiration of their existing lease term) or sold theatres in exchange for newly issued NCM LLC units; - primary responsibility of the founding members to install network equipment in newly built theatres and to ensure that 90% of screens owned by founding members are digital; - primary responsibility of NCM LLC to obtain, repair, maintain and replace the equipment not included in or on the theatre necessary to operate the DCN; and - an exclusive right to operate the Fathom Business and Consumer divisions within the founding member theatres through December 31, 2011, with an automatic five-year extension based on achieving certain financial tests.